WeAreAVP/fixity/README.md

-Created By Furqan Wasi <furqan@avpreserve.com> Create On <14/4/2014 Thursday,April>
+Created By Furqan Wasi <furqan@avpreserve.com> Create On 14/4/2014 Monday,April
 #Directory Structure

 ./bin (Contains Database and configuration files)

-./build (Stores file required to create standalone application)
+./build (Stores file required to create stand alone application)

 ./debug (Logging of errors and their details )